-Now in its 9th year, the Common Cents Conference (CCC) has grown to be one of the region’s best learning opportunities for a broad set of practitioners who care about helping individuals and families earn, keep, and save their money.
+The Common Cents Conference (CCC) has grown to be one of the region’s best learning opportunities for a broad set of practitioners who care about helping individuals and families earn, keep, and save their money.
 This virtual conference included content on the Racial Wealth Gap, Free Tax Preparation program, FinTech products, Mental Health and more.

 The Common Cents Conference was hosted by CASH Campaign of Maryland, Community Tax Aid, and Virginia Community Action Partnership.
 These nonprofits conduct critical outreach to ensure that low-income families receive all tax credits including Child Tax Credit, Earned Income Tax Credit, and Economic Impact Payments, provide free or low-cost tax preparation, and connect families to appropriate financial services and education.

 Recorded Sessions at 2021 Common Cents Conference

 An interactive session, presented by Shemille Brown, MSW, MS Adult Ed, PMP, that explores designing and delivering services with a human-centered mindset.
 Shemille is an Operating Effectiveness Agile Change Leader and will lead participants in activities to explore the changes that were made, and that need to be made, to provide effective programs during the pandemic and afterwards.